Drew Theological School Professor Earns Research Grant From Yale

 With so many joyful activities, though, why does the world still lack joy and how can we flourish in a joyous life?
 Those are the core questions that Drew Theological School’s Angella Son will address in a six-month research project that’s supported by a grant from the Yale Center for Faith and Culture at Yale Divinity School.

-Yale, through its “Theology of Joy & the Good Life” project, awarded just four grants globally.
+Yale, through its “Theology of Joy & the Good Life” project, awarded just four open-rank research grants globally.
 Each is funded by the John Templeton Foundation.

 A central human experience